Margaret of Mar, 31st Countess of Mar: Mistress of Mar

 When Margaret's father succeeded as 30th Earl of Mar in 1965 she became Lady Margaret of Mar, and her brother became The Master of Mar, Lord Garioch.
 When Lord Garioch died in 1967, Margaret became The Mistress of Mar as the elder heir-portioner presumptive in general of her father.

 Countess of Mar

 When in 1975 her father the 30th Earl died, Lady Margaret became the 31st holder of the Mar earldom, the premier earldom of Scotland, and entered the House of Lords, making her maiden speech in April 1976.
-After the passing of House of Lords Act 1999, Lady Mar was elected to serve as one of the ninety-two hereditary peers retained in the House, where she sat as a crossbencher, meaning she is not aligned with any particular political party.
+After the passing of House of Lords Act 1999, Lady Mar was elected to serve as one of the ninety-two hereditary peers retained in the House, receiving the highest number of votes of all peers.
+She sat as a crossbencher, meaning she was not aligned with any particular political party.
 She retired from the House on 1 May 2020.

 Lady Mar held a number of positions within the House of Lords: